Invasive species: Effects of wildfire and firefighting

 Invasive species often exploit disturbances to an ecosystem (wildfires, roads, foot trails) to colonize an area.
 Large wildfires can sterilize soils, while adding nutrients.

 Invasive plants that can regenerate from their roots then have an advantage over natives that rely on seeds for propagation.

 Adverse effects

-Invasive species can affect the invaded habitats and bioregions adversely, causing ecological, environmental, or economic damage.
+Invasive species can affect the invaded habitats, communities, and ecosystems adversely, causing ecological, environmental, and/or economic damage.

 Ecological

 The European Union defines "Invasive Alien Species" as those that are outside their natural distribution area, and that threaten biological diversity.
 Biotic invasion is one of the five top drivers for global biodiversity loss, and is increasing because of tourism and globalization.
 This may be particularly true in inadequately regulated fresh water systems, though quarantines and ballast water rules have improved the situation.